2023 Best Value Area Studies Schools in the Middle Atlantic Region

 Read full report on Area Studies at Millersville University of Pennsylvania

 You’ll be in good company if you decide to attend University of Delaware.
 It ranked #3 on our 2023 Best Value Area Studies Schools in the Middle Atlantic Region list.
-Located in the suburb of Newark, UD is a public college with a fairly large student population.
+Located in the suburb of Newark, UD is a public college with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at UD are $36,880 a year.
+Out-of-state tuition fees for undergraduate students at UD are $36,880 per year.

 The excellent programs at Ramapo College of New Jersey helped the school earn the #4 place on this year’s ranking of the best area studies schools in the Middle Atlantic Region .
-Ramapo College is a medium-sized public school located in the large suburb of Mahwah.
+Ramapo College is a moderately-sized public school located in the large suburb of Mahwah.

 Ramapo College also claimed a spot on our Best Area Studies Schools in the Middle Atlantic Region list.
 It’s in the top 20% of all schools in this category.